bgauslin/eleventy/src/content/index.md

       <h2>About</h2>
     </summary>

-    Hello, I’m a former Chicago architect, design professor, and Google engineer who also plays drumkit and fretless bass because why not?
+    Hello, I’m a former Chicago architect, Google engineer, and design professor who also plays drumkit and fretless bass because, well, why not?

     I like to make things and discover stuff and live in Madrid these days, where I am currently learning Spanish the hard way.